Redland Bayside NewsRedland Bayside News

 SHARE

-ANTISEMITIC and obscene material has been discovered inside an apparent Redland City Council contractor compound on Rosebud Esplanade at Point Halloran, sparking concern among local residents.
+ANTISEMITIC and obscene material discovered inside an apparent Redland City Council contractor compound on Rosebud Esplanade at Point Halloran has sparked concern not only over how the material was displayed in a public place, but also over the initial police response to the incident.

 - Advertisement -

-Redland City Council and Cleveland Police were notified of the matter.
+Redland City Council was also notified of the incident.

-The incident has prompted questions about oversight of contractor compounds on public land and how such material was able to be displayed in a highly visible community area.
+The incident has raised broader questions about oversight of contractor compounds on public land, how such material was able to be displayed in a highly visible community location, and whether the response was appropriate given the nature of the imagery.

-Residents have called for the immediate removal of the graffiti and for council to explain whether the compound was authorised and what steps will be taken to prevent a recurrence.
+Residents have called for the immediate removal of the offensive material and for council to clarify whether the compound was authorised and what steps will be taken to prevent a recurrence.

 Redland City councillor Lance Hewlett was continuing to make inquiries at the time of publication.